Please read through our terms – working with thinklab means accepting our terms of service

 A deposit payment, howsoever made, constitutes an agreement to the contract to which it relates, and will be accepted by thinklab in lieu of a signature on said contract.

-thinklab reserves the right not to print any matter deemed illegal, libellous or offensive, or which may be an infringement of the proprietary or other rights of any third party.
-This agreement indemnifies us in respect of any claims, costs and expenses arising out of any libellous matter or any infringement of copyright, patent, design or of any other proprietary or personal rights contained in any material printed for the customer.
+thinklab reserves the right not to supply any matter deemed illegal, libellous or offensive, or which may be an infringement of the proprietary or other rights of any third party.
+This agreement indemnifies us in respect of any claims, costs and expenses arising out of any libellous matter or any infringement of copyright, patent, trademark, design or of any other proprietary or personal rights contained in any material supplied for the customer.
 The indemnity shall extend to any amounts paid on a lawyer’s advice in settlement of any claim.

 thinklab accept no liability whatsoever for consequential or third party losses, resulting in a delay in delivery howsoever caused.